 For the sake of this article, we will consider all grain spawn production in step two.

 Your grain spawn is fully colonized and you have no interest in expanding it to more grain spawn.
 It is now time to prepare sawdust spawn.
 This is done by breaking up your grain spawn and pouring a portion of it into your sterilized supplemented sawdust.

 After you have inoculated your supplemented sawdust with grains spawn you will want to thoroughly mix it through.
 This way you’ve reduced the distance that each inoculation point will have to colonize before reaching a neighboring colony.

-These colonies will network together and after full colonization will become a united mycelial mass.
-Since each inoculation point all contain mycelium that share identical genetics they grow together and become one.
+These colonies will network together and after complete colonization will become a united mycelial mass.
+Since each inoculation point, contain mycelium that shares identical genetics they grow together and become one.

 Craft Of The Cultivator